Starved Rock Lodge History

 Starved Rock Lodge is a historic lodge located in Starved Rock State Park in Utica, Illinois.
 The park is named after a Native American legend about a group of Illiniwek who were said to have taken refuge on top of a towering rock formation during a tribal battle, only to be eventually starved to death.

-The lodge was built in the early 1920s by the Civilian Conservation Corps (CCC), a New Deal program established during the Great Depression to provide jobs and improve the country’s national and state parks.
+This Starved Rock lodging was built in the early 1920s by the Civilian Conservation Corps (CCC), a New Deal program established during the Great Depression to provide jobs and improve the country’s national and state parks.
 The lodge was constructed using local materials, such as sandstone and oak timbers, and was designed to blend into its natural surroundings.

 Since its opening, Starved Rock Lodge has served as a popular tourist destination, offering visitors a range of recreational activities, such as hiking, fishing, and boating, as well as dining and lodging options.
 The lodge has undergone several renovations and expansions over the years, but much of its original architecture and design has been preserved.